nixworks/public/news/2016/02/14/README.md

 People in the violence-hit Central African Republic vote in the second round of presidential elections.

 ### [Jocelerme Privert is elected as the interim President of Haiti pending elections later this year. ](/news/2016/02/14/jocelerme-privert-is-elected-as-the-interim-president-of-haiti-pending-elections-later-this-year.md)
 Port-au-Prince (AFP) - Haitian lawmakers early Sunday elected Jocelerme Privert as the troubled country&#x27;s interim president to fill a power vacuum following the departure of Michel Martelly, after a vote to choose his successor was postponed over fears of violence.
-Privert, 62, a senator and president
+Privert, 62, a senator and pr...

 ## [Previous Day...](/news/2016/02/13/index.md)